 Core Components and Concepts

 At its heart, the number line illustrates the concept of order within the number system.
-Numbers increase in value as you move to the right and decrease as you move to the left.
+But numbers increase in value as you move to the right and decrease as you move to the left.
 Zero serves as the origin, separating positive numbers (to the right) from negative numbers (to the left).

 Negative Numbers: These are numbers less than zero.
 They are located to the left of zero on the number line.
 Negative numbers represent quantities that are "subtracted" or "decreased."
 If you owe $10, that's a negative value.